-I've been a part of a Las Vegas gigs, film jobs, and actors group for some time.
-I don't regularly interact there, but I try to stop by at least once a week.
+I was a part of a Las Vegas gigs, film jobs, and actors group for some time.
+I didn’t regularly interact there, but I tried to stop by at least once a week.

 Long before you start shooting, do the same.
 If you live in Casper, WY, you're hosed.
 I've always lived in a big urban county.
 Even my 6 mos. of turning wrenches in Afghanistan was on a packed NATO base.
 Hopefully you live in a big metro area.
 If not, you'd better call Uncle Bob up for help.